Peers Helping Integrate New Students (PHINS)

 What are the expectations of the PHINS?

-- Sunday, August 17: Attend Mandatory PHINS Training on campus.
+- Sunday, August 16: Attend mandatory PHINS Training on campus.

-- Monday, August 18 – Wednesday, August 20: Be available to help with move-in efforts and support specific population programming.
+- Monday, August 17 – Tuesday, August 18: Help with move-in efforts and support specific population orientations.

 What is the eligibility of the applicants?